 - A trade-in or wholesale value appraisal from a dealer.

 - Written offers from a dealer to purchase your personal property.

 - A bill of sale from a private seller.

-NOTE: As with any appeal, there are three (3) possible outcomes and that the resulting value is effective for the current year forward and is not retroactive; in that the decision may result in 1) A decrease, 2) An increase, or 3) Remain the same value.
+NOTE: As with any appeal, there are three (3) possible outcomes and the resulting value is effective only for the current year forward and is not retroactive; in that the decision may result in 1) A decrease, 2) An increase, or 3) Remain the same value.